 At first Barry Goanna was just a catchy stage name, but a year or so later I came round to the idea that I was more comfortable having ‘Goanna’ than ‘John’ as my middle name, and proceeded to change it formally to Barry Goanna Golding by Statutory Declaration.
 I do enjoy having the endemic Australian name, Goanna on my Australian passport and drivers licence.
 There was a lot of tittering in Melbourne University’s Wilson Hall in 1999 at my PhD graduation ceremony when my full name was read out.
 It also makes for some interesting exchanges in formal ‘name checking situations’ such as when voting.

 I figured that exercising agency and changing my name was a simple but powerful way of defining who I was and had become.
 John had biblical associations I was really uncomfortable with.
 It was only after I had formally changed it to Goanna that I realised that my father, commonly known as ‘Jack’ (=John) might have been disappointed his eldest son had dropped his birth name.
-I should note here that I have never really liked my first name, Barry, and the name has progressively fallen out of favour for a range of reasons, in part because of the less likable personalities lived and created by Barry Humphries, Barry Crocker and Barry McKenzie.
+I should note here that I have never really liked my first name, Barry, and the name has progressively fallen out of favour across Australia and most other countries for a range of reasons, in part because of the less likable personalities lived and created by Barry Humphries, Barry Crocker and Barry McKenzie.
 Most ‘Barry’s are like me, mostly over 60.

 In part for reasons alluded to above we decided as parents to give our first two children, Dajarra (named after a small and remote town near Mt Isa) and Karri (the beautiful Western Australian eucalypt) only first names, providing the opportunity to later add a name that they liked, in the middle or instead.
 We partly softened our stance by 1985.
 While our daughter Tanja also got an Australian place name (Tanja is a tiny, bucolic hamlet in the NSW south coast near Bega), she also got ‘Rose’.